[Android] Before playing Pokemon Go! Save data with Opera Max

 This is Yamada from the Systems Department.

-*As always, we cannot guarantee that it will work on your smartphone.
+*As usual, we cannot guarantee that it will work on your smartphone.
 Please use it at your own risk.

 Pokemon Go has finally been released in Japan

-It's only been about a week since it was released, but
+It's only been about a week since its release, but

-I started playing it a few days ago too.
+I started playing a few days ago too.
 It's fun...
-I also play
+I

-I browse the internet and YouTube on my commute...huh?
+I also browse the internet and watch YouTube during my commute... hmm?

-I think I had the cheapest 2GB plan...
+I think I'm on the cheapest 2GB plan...

 tragedy